-The following table sets forth (i) our historical capitalization as of December 31, 2013, and (ii) our adjusted capitalization assuming the distribution, the incurrence of debt and other matters (as discussed in "The Spin-Off") was effective as of December 31, 2013.
+The following table sets forth (i) our historical capitalization as of December 31, 2013, and (ii) our adjusted capitalization assuming the distribution, the incurrence of debt and other matters (as discussed in "The Spin-Off") were effective as of December 31, 2013.
 The table should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the historical combined and pro forma combined financial statements and accompanying notes included elsewhere in this Information Statement.

-As of D ecember 31,
+As of December 31,

+2013 2013

-2013 Actual 2013 As Adjusted
+As Adjusted

-(dollars s in millions)
+(dollars in millions)

 Debt Outstanding

-Short-term debt \$ - - \$ -
+Short-term debt \$ - \$

-Long-term debt to affiliates 335.
-2 -
+Long-term debt to affiliates 335.2

-Long-term debt to third-parties 771.0
+Long-term debt to third-parties 775.0

+200g term deot to timu parate

-Total debt 335.
-2 771.0
+Total debt 335.2 775.0

 Stockholders' Equity

 Common stock

-Par value - - []
+Par value 1.1

-Additional paid-in capital - 1,232.0
+Additional paid-in capital 1,230.9

-Oil States International, Inc. net investment 1,651.
-0 -
+Oil States International, Inc. net investment 1,651.0

-Accumulated other comprehensive loss (60.
-0) (60.0)
+Accumulated other comprehensive loss (60.0) (60.0)

-Noncontrolling interest 1.
-7 1.7
+Noncontrolling interest 1.7 1.7

-Total Net Investment/Stockholders' Equity 1,592.
-7 1,173.7
+Total Net Investment/Stockholders' Equity 1,592.7 1,173.7

-Total Capitalization \$ 1,927.
-9 \$ 1,944.7
+Total Capitalization \$ 1,927.9 \$ 1,948.7